bugzmanov/nes_ebook/src/chapter_3_2.md

 # Memory addressing modes

-In our initial implementation, the CPU receives instructions as a separate input stream, this is not how the things actually work.
+In our initial implementation, the CPU receives instructions as a separate input stream, this is not how things work in an actual NES.

 NES implements typical von Neumann architecture: both data and the instructions are stored in memory.
-The execution code is data from the CPU perspective, and any data can potentially be interpreted as an execution code.
+The executed code is data from the CPU perspective, and any data can potentially be interpreted as executable code.
 There is no way CPU can tell the difference.
 The only mechanism the CPU has is a **program_counter** register that keeps track of a position in the instructions stream.

  <div style="text-align:center"><img src="./images/ch3.2/image_1_von_neuman.png" width="60%"/></div>